 - Ciao, airline baggage fees!
 You can pack lighter once you cut out the lens solution, glasses cases, cleaning wipes, and all of that extra paraphernalia that goes along with proper eye care for lens wearers.

-OK, so I’ve listed a few superficial reasons to get rid of the glasses — but some of these are serious issues!
-(If you’ve ever had pink eye, you know it’s no laughing matter.)
-As I mentioned, I’ve heavily researched the topic of laser vision correction, and I’m going to share my findings in a few upcoming posts.
+OK, so I've listed a few superficial reasons to get rid of the glasses — but some of these are serious issues!
+(If you've ever had pink eye, you know it's no laughing matter.)
+I've heavily researched the topic of laser vision correction, and I'm sharing my findings in a few upcoming posts.

 My 3-part series on laser vision correction: